 The framework developed by the researchers addresses four main areas in agile project management that are particularly challenging, due to a lack of effective tools.
 These include: identifying backlog items, refining backlog items and sprint planning, as well as pro-active monitoring of sprint progress and risk management.

-“Our most important contribution here is setting out a big, ambitious roadmap for future research and development of a AI tool suite for agile project ,” Dam said.
+“Our most important contribution here is setting out a big, ambitious roadmap for future research and development of a AI tool suite for agile project management,” Dam said.
 “As we noted in the paper, AI will assist, not substitute, human teams.
 Individuals, interactions, and collaboration are still the key elements of project success as set out in the agile manifesto.
 AI can serve as a distinctive accelerator for agile teams and thus help to increase project success rates.”

 The researchers envision an AI-powered agile project assistant that can converse with users and support them in their work.
 This AI system would feature an analytics engine, a planning engine, an optimization engine and a conversational dialog engine.